Which stone is best for pregnancy?

 ⚡ In brief

 A stone for pregnancy is a mineral traditionally used in lithotherapy to support the emotional well-being of the expectant mother, with no claimed medical effect on the course of pregnancy.
-The four most cited stones for this purpose are moonstone, rose quartz, amethyst, and lepidolite, each with a specific emotional register.
+The four most commonly cited stones for this purpose are moonstone, rose quartz, amethyst, and lepidolite, each with a specific emotional register.

 What we really mean when we say "stone for pregnancy"